 Lymphoplasmacytic lymphoma is an extremely rare neoplasm with an annual incidence of 3 to 4 cases per million people.
+It represents approximately two percent of all hematologic malignancies.
+In the United States, there are 1000 to 1500 new cases per year.
 Lymphoplasmacytic lymphoma is a disease of elderly individuals in the seventh and eighth decade of life, with a slight male predominance.
 The disease is indolent, and most patients survive 7 to 8 years post-diagnosis.
-In rare cases, lymphoplasmacytic lymphoma can transform into an aggressive immunoblastic variant or other high-grade lymphomas.
+In rare cases, lymphoplasmacytic lymphoma can transform into an aggressive immunoblastic variant or other high-grade lymphomas

 The diagnosis of lymphoplasmacytic lymphoma/Waldenstrom macroglobulinemia is usually challenging due to the lack of specific morphologic, immunophenotypic, or chromosomal changes.
 This lack makes the differentiation of this disease entity from other small B cell lymphomas based on exclusion.
-Most lymphoplasmacytic lymphoma patients are asymptomatic or present initially with symptoms of bone marrow involvement; initially presenting with hyperviscosity-related symptoms is rare.
-Because of the common involvement of bone marrow, most lymphoplasmacytic lymphoma patients present with weakness and/or fatigue related to anemia.
-Some patients may present with the involvement of spleen, liver, and other extranodal sites including skin, stomach, and bowel.
+Symptoms can be classified into two categories: neoplasmic organ involvement and IgM paraprotein related symptoms.
+Patients may present with B related symptoms such as fever, night sweats, weight loss.
+Because of the frequent involvement of bone marrow, most lymphoplasmacytic lymphoma patients present with weakness and/or fatigue related to anemia.
+Some patients may present with the involvement of spleen, liver, and other extranodal sites, including skin, stomach, and bowel.
 As a rule, the diagnosis of lymphoplasmacytic lymphoma should be considered in elderly individuals with unexplained weakness, bleeding, neurological deficits, neuropathies, and visual difficulties .

 The 2017 World Health Organization classification of tumors of hematopoietic and lymphoid tissues have established four diagnostic criteria for Waldenstrom macroglobulinemia, including:

 Most Waldenstrom macroglobulinemia patients have monoclonal IgM.
 A minority can have both IgM and IgG.
 Waldenstrom macroglobulinemia patients can present with hyperviscosity symptoms (30%), autoimmune hemolysis (20%), coagulopathy and/or diarrhea.
-Symptoms related to hyperviscosity include visual impairment, neurologic symptoms, bleeding, and cryoglobulinemia leading to Raynaud phenomena and cold urticaria.
+Symptoms related to hyperviscosity include visual impairment, neurologic symptoms (neuropathy), bleeding, new-onset headaches, blurred vision, and cryoglobulinemia leading to Raynaud phenomena and cold urticaria.
+The neuropathy is sensory and affects more the feet than hands in a bilaterally symmetric pattern.
 The autoimmune hemolysis is due to cold agglutinins (IgM antibodies that bind at less than 37 C) .

 The median survival of lymphoplasmacytic lymphoma patients is approximately five years.
 About 40% of patients survive for ten years or more.
-Factors associated with poor prognosis in lymphoplasmacytic lymphoma patients include advanced age, poor performance status, peripheral blood cytopenias, and high beta-2 microglobulin levels.
+Typically, the cause of death is more due to advance age-associated comorbidities than WM.
+The International Prognostic Scoring System for WM includes five parameters, giving 1 point to each one, except for age, which receives 2 points.
+Parameters are: Advance age (Age >65), Hemoglobin ≤ 11.5 g/dl, Platelet count ≤ 100 x10/L, Serum Bmicroglobulin >3 mg/L and serum monoclonal protein > 70 g/L. Score at the beginning of treatment classifies them into low risk (score ≤ 1), intermediate-risk (score 2), or high risk (score ≥ 3) with 5-year survival rates of 87,68 and 36%respectivley.
 Increased immunoblasts/transformed cells, deletion 6q, are considered independent adverse factors.
 The absence of an MYD88 L265P mutation is associated with an adverse outcome.
 Lymphoplasmacytic lymphoma may transform to diffuse large B-cell lymphoma (DLBCL) and is associated with poor survival.